AkashPatel-1996/zoom_camp_Project/README.md

 # zoom_camp_Project

 # Introduction
-This project focuses on developing a machine learning model to predict cancer diagnoses based on patient data.
-By leveraging advanced algorithms and statistical techniques, the model aims to assist in early detection and improve the accuracy of cancer diagnostics.
+This project aims to develop a cancer predictions model using machine learning techniques.
+The model is built with Flask for the web application, Docker for containerization, and MLflow for experiment tracking and model management.
+Additionally, MLflow Registry is used for managing model versions, and the deployment is handled via Azure Container Instances, ensuring scalability and ease of use.

 # UI for User